 Other industry certifications mirror the setup of universities in that they aim to teach a complete, well-rounded slate of data science skills.
 These programs are hosted by high-profile, tech-focused, and reputable companies such as IBM, Google, and Cloudera.
 The subjects taught in these more generalized programs typically mirror the skills discussed above in the academic certifications section.

 One other flavor of industry certifications is the programs run by a formal tech organization.
 This includes the Data Science Council of America’s (DASCA) Principle Data Scientist Certificate, the Certified Analytics Professional (CAP) Certificate, the Open Certified Data Scientist (CDS) Certificate, and the Institute for Operations Research and Management Sciences (INFORMS) Certificate.
 These are often geared toward more established industry professionals and have a selective application process.
 However, if you qualify and see the relevance of these programs to your career, they can be a massive asset and upgrade your resume.

 Data Science Industry Certifications: How Much Do They Cost and How Long Do They Take?

-The exam fee, which is the only payment typically necessary, is usually between $100 and $1,000.
+The exam fee, the only payment typically necessary, is usually between $100 and $1,000.
 Some programs that run in multiple phases, and have multiple subsequent tests, can be more expensive than this, but you’ll most commonly be able to achieve certification in a given skill for around $150.
 That makes industry certifications a much more affordable option than academic certification if you know exactly what skill you’d like to gain expertise in.
-You’ll often get a more hyper-focused overview of what you’d like to learn, and a more credible way to market it to employers, all for a fraction of the cost!
+You’ll often get a more hyper-focused overview of what you’d like to learn and a more credible way to market it to employers, all for a fraction of the cost!